alrusov/service-template/README.md

 # Service template

-This is a simple service template for linux and windows.
+This is the simple service template for linux and windows.

-# Attn

-Don't forget to upgrade https://github.com/alrusov/* to the latest versions.
-Major changes are always there...